Neriman Özsoy

 Neriman Özsoy playing for Atom Trefl Sopot.

 Neriman Özsoy (born 13 July 1988 in Razgrad, Bulgaria) is a Turkish volleyball player.
-She is 188 cm tall 76 kg who recently last played as an outside hitter in Turkey for Türk Hava Yolları.
+She is 188 cm tall 76 kg who recently last played as an outside hitter in Indonesia for Jakarta Electric PLN Mobile.

 Career

 She started her career in Eczacıbaşı Zentiva, and after then she also played for DYO Karşıyaka and Galatasaray Daikin in Turkey, played for VC Uralochka and Dynamo Krasnodar in Russia, played for Despar Perugia and Imoco Volley Conegliano, Liu Jo Nordmeccanica in Italy, played for Atom Trefl Sopot in Poland, played for Toyota Auto Body Queenseis, NEC Red Rockets and Denso Airybees in Japan and played for Itambé/Minas in Brazil.